-The State of West Virginia through the Governor's Office of Economic Opportunity leveraged \$43,300 in ESG program funds towards the SHP application for the development and implementation of the Homeless Management Information System (HMIS).
-This was the only leveraging of the GOEO ESG funds.
+The State of West Virginia through the Office of Economic Opportunity leveraged \$43,300 in ESG program funds towards the SHP application for the development and implementation of the Homeless Management Information System (HMIS).
+This was the only leveraging of the OEO ESG funds.